Demystifying Dependency Bugs in Deep Learning Stack: RQ3: Fix Pattern Analysis

 \subsection{Knowledge Source of DB Fixing}

-To fix a DB, developers often rely on certain knowledge~about~DL~stack, e.g., dependency version constraints and dependency bugs.~To~characterize how fixes of DBs are derived, we investigate the knowledge sources that are used to fix DBs.
+To fix a DB, developers usually rely on knowledge about~DL~stack, e.g., dependency version constraints~and~dependency bugs.~To characterize how fixes of DBs are derived, we investigate the knowledge sources that are used to fix DBs.
 We identify five knowledge sources.
-Multiple knowledge sources can be used in fixing one DB, and thus the summation of the number of DBs below is larger than \todo{326}.
+Multiple knowledge sources can be used in fixing one DB, and hence the summation of the number of DBs below is larger than \cmmnt{\todo{326}~}\todob{446}.

-\textbf{Library Source Code.} \todo{51 (15.6\%)} of the DBs~are fixed after~digging into~the source code of libraries.
-The source code of libraries~is a good~knowledge source to know library version~evolution,~e.g.,~how a library API is renamed or moved, how a library~API's code logic is changed, and to what extent a library API is broken.
+\textbf{Library Source Code.} \cmmnt{\todo{51 (15.6\%)}~}\todob{52 (11.7\%)} of the DBs~are fixed~after~digging into~the source code of libraries.
+The source code~of libraries~is a good~knowledge source to know library version evolution, e.g.,~how~a library API is renamed, and how a library~API's code logic~is~changed.